The University itself has a collection of fantastic lecturers each with a variety of expertise.

 Students share their experiences of living and studying at the University of Exeter

 Medical Society (Exeter MedSoc) is a society run for the students by the students.
 With socials, sports teams, educational micro-teaches and MedSoc balls, you can ensure your social life at Exeter will be thoroughly enjoyable.

 The Medical Sciences Society provides a social environment for course members, and aims to give an opportunity for all years of the course to meet one another outside of academic activities.

 We have a lively community of Medical Imaging students who run the Radiography Society.
 Social meetings and events are organized throughout the academic year and provide excellent opportunities for getting to know your fellow students and most importantly having fun!

 If you would like extra teaching and experience, we have a society that you can get involved with.
-Here are a few examples:
+Find more societies

 Charity and volunteering work